gaverhae/blog/blog/content/md/posts/2021-05-23-interviewee.md

 Many candidates approach interviews like they approach oral exams at school: a stressful, one-sided evaluation of their knowledge, their skills, and perhaps even their worth as a human being.
+This is misguided and detrimental: on the one hand, this tends to generate a lot more stress than it should, and on the other hand, it prevents the candidate from evaluating the interviewer.

-This is misguided and detrimental: the interview process goes both ways.
-It's more akin to dating: sure, you want to put your best foot forward, and you are, to some extent, being judged for adequacy.
-But ultimately the goal is for both parties to evaluate whether there is a _match_; it's not about judging the other party's "worth" on some
-<strike>arbitrary</strike> absolute scale, it's really about evaluating fitness
-for a specific role in a specific context.[^flawed]
+In fact, an interview process should go both ways.
+It's more akin to dating: sure, you want to put your best foot forward, and you are, to some extent, being judged for adequacy, but you should also be judging the other party and how good a fit they are for you.
+Ultimately, the goal is for both parties to evaluate whether there is a _match_; it's not about judging the other party's "worth" on some arbitrary, absolute scale, it's really about evaluating mutual fitness for a specific role in a specific context.

-[^flawed]: It's also a deeply flawed, highly inaccurate process.
-Good companies recognize this, and therefore try to err on the side of false negatives.
-That is, because the process is flawed and hiring a poor fit is a lot more costly than not hiring a good fit, many companies will avoid hiring someone unless they are highly confident there will be a good fit.
-This means that getting rejected really doesn't mean anything, and you shouldn't take it personally.
-It's not that you're bad, it's just that, in that specific set of arbitrary, mostly unrealistic tests, you failed to absolutely convince beyond any doubt that you will 100% be a good fit.

 I've done my fair share of interviews, on both sides.
 Most recently, my team is currently hiring, which means I've been doing a couple interviews a week for the past few months.
 We tend to be very conservative in our decisions, and we're not in a rush, so it's taking some time.

-Because interviews are a two-way process, I always make sure to save some time for candidates to ask me questions towards the end of an interview.
-That's not worked out as well as I'd hope.
+I always make sure to save some time for candidates to ask me questions towards the end of an interview, and I have been a bit disappointed by the questions I get, so I decided to write some thoughts and advice on the subject.

 ### Things to avoid

 Some candidates tell me their questions have already been answered by other people in other interviews.
-That's pretty bad: it gives me the impression that the candidate is not prepared (or is not aware that the interview is supposed to go both ways), or that they lack in critical thinking.
-As a candidate, I really like having the opportunity to ask the same questions to multiple people, as that's a great way to quickly identify points of dysfunction in a company.
+That's pretty bad: it signals either a lack of interest (maybe they don't actually have any question), a lack of understanding of the process (they're not aware they should be evaluating the company), or a lack of critical thinking skills (they don't think there's any value in hearing different answers).
+That last part is critical: as an interviewer, I want to hire people who can think, criticize, and value different perspectives.
+More importantly, I have found that, as a candidate, asking the same questions in multiple interviews is a great way to quickly identify dysfunctional workplaces.
+You learn a lot if the answers do _not_ match.

 If you've never been on the other side of the interview process, and you're concerned about "being caught" asking the same questions to multiple